CSCfi/metadata-submitter-frontend/README.md

 ## Install and run

+Requirements:

+- Node 12+
+- Optionally docker + docker-compose

+For quick testing, go to the `development` folder and launch frontend with Docker by running `docker-compose up --build` (add `-d` flag to run container in the background).
+Frontend can then be found from `http://localhost:3000`.
-Clone project and install dependencies with `npm install`.

-Run frontend in development mode with `npm start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If you want to use your local node setup, just install dependencies with `npm install` and run frontend in development mode with `npm start`.

+If you also need backend for development, check out [backend repository](https://github.com/CSCfi/metadata-submitter/).

 ## Tests